yapsterapp/a-frame/README.md

 (af/reg-event-fx
   ::get-foo

-  ;; inject the ::load-foo cofx with an arg pulled from ;; the event and other cofx, validate the value
+  ;; inject the ::load-foo cofx with an arg resolved from ;; the event and other cofx, validate the value
   ;; conforms to schema ::foo [(af/inject-validated-cofx